 Having the most important call-to-action at the top of the email is doubly important on mobile as recipients will be less inclined to scroll.

-- Is there any point in optimising mobile email if you don’t have a mobile optimised site to link customers to?
+- Is there any point in optimizing mobile email if you don’t have a mobile-optimized site to link customers to?

 This is an absolutely essential question for marketers to be asking.